MaxRichter/BigData-DataEngineers/1_Big_Data_Essentials/Week_2/HMR_Tuning.md

 In addition to the unnecessary memory consumption there would be an even lot on the reducers.
 You know that there are some words which occur far more frequently than others.
-For instance, one of the most popular words in the English language, is an article, The.
+For instance, one of the most popular words in the English language, is an article, "The".

 The benefit of MapReduce that it provides functionality to particularized work.
 In a default scenario you will have the far more load on the reducer that will be busy processing this article "The".